h1alexbel/serialize/README.md

 Project architect: [@h1alexbel](https://github.com/h1alexbel)

-Simple Serialization Interceptor and it Decorator for NestJS.
+Simple Serialization Interceptor and it Decorator for [NestJS](https://nestjs.com/).

 **Motivation**.
-We are not happy with Spring Kafka, because it is very procedural and not object-oriented. eo-kafka is suggesting to do almost exactly the same, but through objects.
+We are not happy with duplicating code each time we are working with serialization in NestJs.

 **How to use**.
 First install package from [npm.js](https://www.npmjs.com/package/serialize-nest):